 The Sticky Problem No One Talks About

-- Microencapsulation: We literally build a microscopic shield around sensitive ingredients, protecting them from moisture and oxygen from the mixing bowl to your cupboard.
+- Microencapsulation: We build a microscopic shield around sensitive ingredients, protecting them from moisture and oxygen from the mixing bowl to your cupboard.

-- Precision Formulation: We engineer the very pH of the gummy syrup to create a stable, neutral environment where actives can survive.
+- Precision Formulation: We engineer the pH of the gummy syrup to create a stable, neutral environment where actives can survive.

 - Barrier Packaging: That specially designed bottle or pouch isn't just marketing.
 It's the final, critical layer of defense, selected for its ability to lock out air.